Brother 2340CV Cover Stitch Machine

 - Handmade activewear businesses

-- DIY parents sewing dancewear or cheer uniforms
+- Parents sewing dancewear or cheer uniforms

 - Cosplayers working with stretch fabrics

-- Garment makers producing knit-heavy wardrobes
+- Garment makers building knit-heavy wardrobes

 Stitch Types and Fabric Compatibility